Electronic Engineering with Computer Systems BEng (Hons) or MEng – 2020 entry

 - University of Virginia, US.

 In addition, or alternatively, you may wish to consider spending your Professional Training placement year working in another country.
-If you work in another part of Europe you will be eligible for an Erasmus+ grant.
+If you work in another part of Europe you may be eligible for an Erasmus+ grant.

 This is an excellent opportunity not only to acquire valuable work experience but also to improve or learn another language.